ronitp4419/prometheus-grafana/README.md

 kubectl -n monitoring describe servicemonitor node-exporter
 ```

-Label selectors are used to map service monitor to kubernetes services. </br>
+Label selectors are used to map service monitor to kubernetes services.

-That is how Prometheus is configured on what to scrape.